-If you want the water to empty uphill from the pond, it will require a pump.
+If you want the water to empty uphill from the pond, it'll require a pump.
 The further the distance and the more uphill the location, the stronger the pump required.
-As long as the location you are emptying to is downhill (or level with) the pond and not too great a distance (more than 35 feet), you will be able to use garden hoses to siphon the water out.
+As long as the location you are emptying to is downhill (or level with) the pond and not too great a distance (more than 35 feet), you'll be able to use simple garden hoses to siphon the water out.

 Things You'll Need

 Unplug all electrical equipment in your pond, such as pumps, filters, and lighting.
 Remove the equipment, as necessary, to complete the task.
 Remove all live fish, frogs, turtles, and potted plants, being careful to store them appropriately.
 You might find it easier to empty the pond partially to find and catch any animals in the water.

 Step 2: Pump Out the Water

 Use the pump if your garden pond has one to empty the water by connecting the discharge outlet of the pump to one end of a hose and placing the other end of the hose where you want the water to empty.
 Place the discharge end of the hose in a position that is preferably downhill or level with the water you're emptying.
 If the water has to travel too far uphill, the pump might not be strong enough.
 Turn on the pump and leave it on until the water has emptied to the inlet level of the pump.